 The tendency to increase cybersecurity budgets isn’t going to slow down, as was suggested in Cyber Security Hub’s 13 August webinar.
 That means there will be more security awareness trainings inside enterprises.

-In 2020, retail companies will start prioritizing cybersecurity by strategically planning retail theft prevention.
+In 2021, retail companies start prioritizing cybersecurity by strategically planning retail theft prevention.

 3. Data protection

 With increasing cloud adoption, data protection will become even more of an issue.
 While the cloud is the future of ecommerce, it also brings unknown bugs and a high risk of mistakes.
 The newer the technology, the bigger the chance hackers will find out how to breach it before it can be fixed.

 That’s why data security issues in retailing software one of the top priorities for retailers in the years to come.
 It will also push enterprises to create more data security governance programs to prevent data breaches in private clouds.

 4. GDPR compliance

 Once retailers start processing customer information, they have to start complying with GDPR.
 As we mentioned, the GDPR applies if your retail business deals with the European market.